Search For Dozens Feared Missing After Deadly Migrant Shipwrecks Off Italy - UrduPoint

 Search For Dozens Feared Missing After Deadly Migrant Shipwrecks Off Italy

-Rome, (APP - UrduPoint / Pakistan Point News - 17th Jun, 2024) The Italian coastguard searched off southern Italy Monday for survivors or the bodies of dozens of migrants feared missing, after two shipwrecks left 11 people dead.
+Rome, (APP - UrduPoint / Pakistan Point News - 17th Jun, 2024) Rescuers were scouring the sea off southern Italy for survivors or the bodies of dozens of migrants feared missing on Monday after two shipwrecks left 11 people dead.

 Rescue efforts began after "a 'mayday' from a French pleasure boat" some 120 nautical miles off the Italian coast, it said.